Hey, I’m Jonathan, JobTestPrep’s ieGAT expert. Have a question? Feel free to contact me at: ask_jonathan@jobtestprep.com

 Please select one correct answer:

-That’s why it is important to take this admissions test only after thorough and accurate practice - exactly the type of practice you will find in our ieGAT PrepPack, which includes:
+That’s why it is important to take this cognitive admissions test only after thorough and accurate practice - exactly the type of practice you will find in our ieGAT PrepPack, which includes:

 The ieGAT scoring system is based on the profile of successful IE University graduates, and places the test scores on a Gauss curve that compares the candidate's abilities and skills to top students in all IE University programs.